Yamethin Township

 Yamethin Township is a township of Yamethin District in the Mandalay Region of Burma (Myanmar).
 The administrative seat and principal city is Yamethin, which is also the major rail stop in the township, and it has a population of 258,091.

 Communities

 Among the many communities in Yamethin Township are: North and South Pyar Si, Upper and Lower Warpyutaung (Wapyudaung), and Yebyu.

 Food

 Yamethin is known for its fried Tofu, grape plantation, and high production of several crops and paddy.

 Kyini Lake

-It was dug by King Kyawswa of Bagan in 1303 A.D.
+It was dug by King Kyawswa of Bogan in 1303 A.D.
 It was restored in 2015 to irrigate 8129 acres of monsoon and summer paddy plantations and provide water to the people of nearby areas.

 History

 Yamethin Township was established as a town during the time of King Duttabaung in 170 BE (Buddhist Era).
 The town was formerly known as Nwamethin (နွားမည်းသင်း), in reference to the preponderance of black cows in the area.
-Over time, the town's name evolved to Namethin and to Yamethin, which is the modern-day name.
+Over time, the town's name evolved to Namethin and to thin, which is the modern-day name.